andrewpauling/andrewpauling.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Atmospheric Sciences, University of Washington, 2022 (expected)
+* Ph.D. in Atmospheric Sciences, University of Washington, 2022
 * M.Sc. in Atmospheric Sciences, University of Washington, 2020
 * M.Sc. in Physics, University of Otago, 2017
 * B.Sc.(Hons) First Class in Physics, University of Otago, 2014